faithman/coding-notes/docs/index.md

 # Welcome to my coding notes

-I swrite down the skills for everything about coding here, as well as some ideas flashed in my mind.
+I would like to take notes for the skills about coding here, as well as some ideas flashed in my mind.

 # About me